re50urces/Awesome-AI/README.md

 - [Huberman AI](https://huberman.rile.yt/?ref=awe50meAI) `Use AI to explore the wisdom of The Huberman Lab.`
 - [ai intern](https://aiintern.io/?ref=awe50meAI) `With AI Intern skip the grind and focus on the big picture.`
 - [Chatbot UI](https://www.chatbotui.com/) `Chatbot UI is an open source clone of OpenAI's ChatGPT UI.`
+- [Channel](https://www.usechannel.com/) `Ask any data question, in plain English.`

+## All-in-one tools
+- [airOps](https://www.airops.com/) `Deploy task-specific AI where you need it most with AirOps Apps.
+Install and configure in minutes, scalable, and available everywhere.`
+- [Hugging Face](https://huggingface.co/) `The AI community building the future.`

 ## writing tools
 - [Jounce](https://www.jounce.ai/?ref=awe50meAI) `Free AI copywriting and artwork for marketers`